mxmilkiib/carla-lv2-jack-nsm/README.md

 For information about LV2/JACK CV, see [this post](https://linuxmusicians.com/viewtopic.php?f=1&t=20701).
 I would not want to be someone using a non-rolling release Linux distribution that doesn't have access to the AUR if I were getting in to all this.

-(This is the NSM version of https://github.com/mxmilkb/carla-modular-synth-tests, not all previous projects have been imported to NSM yet.)
+(This is the NSM version of https://github.com/mxmilkb/carla-modular-synth-tests, not all previous projects have been imported yet.)

 ## Requirements
 For Arch Linux users: